lucyinthesky2111/the-one-with-all-the-questions/README.md

 * [This article by George.K for Dev.to](https://dev.to/bcncodeschool/aligning-elements-on-top-of-the-image-background-4kcf) - for the code to make the Central Perk hero image cover the entire background of the homepage.
 <details open><h3 align="center"><img src="assets/readme-images/setting-background-hero-image-help.png">Code from George.K for Dev.to</h3></details>

+* [This article on Stack Overflow](https://stackoverflow.com/questions/27037500/css-make-every-letter-in-a-text-of-a-different-colour) - for help with making the dots in the 'Friends' title different colours.

 ## Acknowledgments

 # Developer Comments